MysteryPancake/Houdini-OpenCL/README.md

 ### Atomic operations

-Since OpenCL runs all workitems in parallel, you run into problems with operations that require ordering.
+Since OpenCL runs operations in parallel, you often run into issues when ordering is important.

-For example, see if you can spot the problem in the kernels below.
+For example, try to spot the problem in the kernels below.

 ### Plain OpenCL version